Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![New Credential blade fields are set to the previously defined settings.](images/Lab-guide/image26.png "New Credential blade")

-    > Important: It is important to use the exact name for the credential, because one of the scripts you upload in the next step reference the name directly.
+    > **Important**: It is important to use the exact name for the credential, because one of the scripts you upload in the next step reference the name directly.

 ### Task 3: Upload DSC configurations into automation account